m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 `P` evaluates to `false` because the object type `{ bar: string }` is not a `string`.
 The `Printable` type is effectively a type level function that takes a single type as an argument and returns another type.
-As you can see this is a very powerful feature and is a large part of why what is often called the "type level language" of TypeScript in many ways effectively its own small functional programming language.
+As you can see, this is a very powerful feature and is a large part of why what is often called the "type level language" of TypeScript in many ways effectively its own small functional programming language.

-Enough about prelimaries, time to get to the meat of the matter.
+Enough about preliminaries, time to get to the meat of the matter.

 ## TypeScript function overloads are not type safe